-Self-Publishing your book and Traditionally publishing your book seem to be a great divide in the writing world.
+Self-Publishing your book and Traditionally publishing your book seems to be a great divide in the writing world.

 Did I just say self-publish my book?

-I self-publish not because it gives me control, but rather because I am willing to go and do the work it takes to edit, market, and create a better book the next time I publish.
+I self-publish not because it gives me control, but rather because I am willing to learn from mistakes, in the effort to publish something better the next time I follow the process.
 I’ve learned the ups and downs, and I’ve learned that it works for me.

-I’ve also learned there are benefits to considering both methods of publishing before you start the writing process, and before you go too far in your writing career.
+I’ve also learned there are benefits to considering both methods of publishing before you start the writing process, and always be willing to learn from mistakes that will happen along the way.